patrickmineault/codebook/setup.myst.md

 Using structured projects linked to git will help your long-term memory.
 Using a project template will allow you to instantly understand how files are laid out months after you've last worked on that project.
 Using a virtual environment will allow you to recreate that environment in the far future.
 And git will give you a time machine to work with.

 As an added bonus, if you can make it easy for future *you* to use your project, you will make it easier for *other people* to use it as well.
+If you don't believe me, consider this: everything at Google is in one giant repository with [billions of lines of code](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext#FNE).
+As a new software engineer, you're invited to commit to that repository during your first week.
+Because everything is organized according to [strict conventions](https://github.com/google/styleguide/blob/gh-pages/pyguide.md), so it's not as *terrifying* as it sounds to jump in.